PeishiJiang/KIM/paper/paper.md

 **Case 2: Calibrating an integrated hydrological model.** The Advanced Terrestrial Simulator (ATS) is an integrated hydrological models used to simulate hydrological fluxes across a watershed [@Coon:2019].
 Here, we calibrated ATS against the streamflow observations at the outlet of Coal Creek watershed, CO, USA.
 The objective is to estimate eight models parameters categorized into evapotranspiration (ET), snow melting, and subsurface permeability.
 See @Jiang:2023 for more detailed information.

-The mutual information-based sensitivity analysis and the redundancy filtering are shown in Figure \autoref{fig:ats-1}.
-Similar to the cloud chamber case, the two steps greatly narrow down the streamflows that are useful to inform the estimation of each parameter.
-Figure \autoref{fig:ats-2} shows the corresponding scatter plots between prediction and true for the test dataset, where the bias and uncertainty are drastically lowered by using the two KIMs.
+The mutual information-based sensitivity analysis and the redundancy filtering are shown in \autoref{fig:ats-1}.
+Similar to the cloud chamber case, the two steps greatly narrow down the streamflows that are useful to inform the estimation of each parameter. \autoref{fig:ats-2} shows the corresponding scatter plots between prediction and true for the test dataset, where the bias and uncertainty are drastically lowered by using the two KIMs.

 ![Preliminary analysis of ATS ensemble modeling.\label{fig:ats-1}](../docs/figures/im_ats_1.png){ width=80% }